QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 To explain the connection between the two algorithms, it helps to understand the notion of equivalent dynamics.

-(This concept is very helpful in many other contexts as well).
+(This concept is very helpful in many other contexts as well)

 Suppose that we have a function :math:`g \colon X \to X` where :math:`X` is a given set.